dstroppa/amazon-polly-metahumans/README.md

-# Amazon Polly & MetaHumans Sample Project
+# MetaHumans Customer Service

-*A sample project combining Epic Games' MetaHuman digital characters with Amazon Polly text-to-speech.*
+*A sample project combining Epic Games' MetaHuman digital characters with Amazon ML voice services.*

-This Unreal Engine sample project demonstrates how to bring Epic Games' [MetaHuman digital characters](https://www.unrealengine.com/en-US/digital-humans) to life using the Amazon Polly text-to-speech service from AWS.
+This Unreal Engine sample project demonstrates how to bring Epic Games' [MetaHuman digital characters](https://www.unrealengine.com/en-US/digital-humans) to life using the Amazon Polly text-to-speech and Amazon Lex NLP services from AWS.
 Use this project as a starting point for creating your own Unreal Engine applications that leverage Amazon Polly to give voice to your MetaHumans using one of 16 different English language voices spanning 5 dialects.
 Or extend this project to use any of Polly's 60+ voices covering 20+ languages and 13+ dialects.

 https://user-images.githubusercontent.com/52681180/144937529-6b967a38-6b25-44ee-b419-b7bd4c1fa42c.mov

-With Amazon Polly, you only pay for what you use.
-You are charged based on the number of characters of text that you convert either to speech audio or to speech metadata.
-In addition, you can cache and replay Amazon Polly’s generated speech at no additional cost.
-For full pricing details, see [Amazon Polly Pricing](https://aws.amazon.com/polly/pricing/).

 **Contents**